Big Shaheen Cabin

 Directions

-Access by floatplane (45 minutes from Juneau) or canoe with portage (10 miles from Mole Harbor).
-Helicopter access is illegal in this designated Wilderness area.
+Access by float plane (approximately 45 minutes from Juneau) or by canoe with portage, about 10 miles from Mole Harbor via the Admiralty Island Canoe Route.
+Helicopter access is prohibited in this designated wilderness area.
 Refer to USGS topographic maps Sitka C-1 and C-2.

 Nearby Campgrounds